Fraud Response Plan

 4.5 If these channels have been followed and the member of staff still has concerns, or the member of staff feels that the concern is so serious that they cannot discuss it with any of the above, they are required to discuss their concern directly with the Director of Corporate Support Services.

-4.6 If staff feel that they cannot discuss their concerns with any officer in the Council they are required to refer the matter to the Chair of the Council’s Audit Committee or Council’s Internal or External Audit contacts, whose details are found in the Fraud Policy.
+4.6 If staff feel that they cannot discuss their concerns with any officer in the Council they are required to refer the matter to the Chair of the Council’s Audit Committee, whose details can be found on the Council’s website.

-4.7 An individual raising a concern must not discuss it with colleagues or friends or undertake investigative work.
+4.7 An individual raising a concern must not discuss it with colleagues or friends or undertake investigative work themselves.

 4.8 Failure of an employee to comply with the reporting requirements as outlined within the Fraud Response Plan may be considered a disciplinary matter and may be dealt with under Council’s Disciplinary Procedure.